Flammable Storage and Use Permit

 To simplify, in order to store or use any flammable materials, a permit must first be issued by the head of the fire department.
 The permit is generally issued to the person or business that occupies the property.
 In properties with multiple tenants, a separate permit is required for each tenant located within that property.
 Whether a single permit or multiple permits have been issued for a property, once the exempt amounts listed in 527 CMR Section 14 have been exceeded, then a license, in addition to the permit(s), is required.
 The license must be applied for by the owner of the land and only one license can be issued per parcel of land (MGL 148 § 13).
 Follow the License Commission guidelines to obtain a license.

 Fire Department fuel storage permits must be renewed by December 31 of each year.
 It is recommended you send a copy of your current permit with payment to the Fire Prevention office by October 1st of the expiring year.
-Please note any change of information or storage/use amounts when applying for the new permit.
+Please note any change of information or storage/use amounts when applying for the new permit, and mark 'Change' as well as 'Renewal'.
 Once the payment has been processed, an inspection of the property will be made by the fire department.
 Important: In some instances the renewal/inspection process may extend beyond December 31st.
 The current permit will remain valid until the renewal process is completed.